CaptainCrowbar/unicorn-lib/unicorn/intro.md

 currently using Clang 7.0.
 All test builds are made using strict compilation mode (`-Wall -Wextra -Werror`).

-Unicorn has also been tested with GCC versions from 4.9 to 5.3 on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html), although I can't promise that the most recent checkin will have been tested with all of those.
+Unicorn has also been tested with GCC 5.x and 6.x on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html), although I can't promise that the most recent checkin will have been tested with all of those.

 Currently, Unicorn will not work with any existing release of Microsoft Visual Studio.
-VS 2015 probably has sufficiently good C++11/14 support, but does not yet support UTF-8 source code; Microsoft developers have told me they're trying to get this fixed, though, so I hope to be able to port Unicorn to MSVC in the future.
+The latest release, VS 2015 update 2 probably has sufficiently good support for C++14 and for UTF-8 source code, so I hope to be able to port Unicorn to MSVC in the future.

 ## Design philosophy ##